AndyDanian/PPESC/README.md

     * Diamagnetic nuclear shielding tensor
     * Kinetic-energy correction to the diamagnetic contribution to nuclear shielding
     * Kinetic-energy correction to the paramagnetic spin-orbit
-    * Orbital-Zeeman correction to the paramagnetic spin-orbit
+    * Orbital-zeeman correction to the paramagnetic spin-orbit
     * Kinetic energy correction to the orbital zeeman
+    * Spin-orbit

 * Two--body
     * Electron repulsion